Rohini2611/covid-care-and-covid-cases-tracking-system/README.md

 This project is created using [Create React App](https://github.com/facebook/create-react-app) template.

-## Steps to run code in Visual code
+## Steps to run code in Visual Studio Code

+Download latest version of [Visual Studio Code](https://code.visualstudio.com/).

+Create [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of current project.

 In the project directory, you can run: